OpenEvalProject/evals/manuscripts/elife-76249/v1/manuscript.md

 Time-lapse imaging showed that cytokinesis nodes of all sizes, including single nodes, condensed into bigger and brighter nodes as they coalesced into a contractile ring during 10–12 min after separation of the SPBs as described for the brighter fraction of the population of nodes by confocal microscopy (Vavylonis et al., 2008).
 Neither the Airyscan nor confocal microscopy resolved cytokinesis nodes known to be present in contractile rings (Figure 1A, C, lower panels) by single-molecule localization microscopy (Laplante et al., 2016).

-## Counting cytokinesis nodes in the broad band
+### Counting cytokinesis nodes in the broad band

 The methods section explains how we used the three-dimensional distribution of fluorescence of spots around the equator to identify nodes (Figure 2A) and measure their fluorescence.
 To qualify as a single node, the fluorescence had to be confined in the X–Y plane within a circle of 12-pixels (0.5 µm) in diameter and in the Z direction in more than 3 and less than 7 Z-slices of 170 nm (1.19 µm).
 The total fluorescence within the 12-pixel diameter circle in 7 Z-slice images was sum projected and measured as a node fluorescence (Figure 2B).
 From the same sum projected image we calculated the average fluorescence from 8 equivalent volumes of cytoplasm on both sides of the node broad band (Figure 2B).
 The fluorescence of each candidate node was its total fluorescence minus the average fluorescence of an equivalent volume (~0.9 µm3) of cytoplasm.
 We used 3D reconstructions of stacks of Airyscan images to measure the total fluorescence of all the cytokinesis nodes around the equator of each cell to compare with the average fluorescence of single nodes.

 ![Figure 2.](https://cdn.elifesciences.org/articles/76249/elife-76249-fig2-v1.jpg)

 **Figure 2.:** (A) Reverse contrast fluorescence micrograph of Figure 1A, upper panel.
 Black dotted circles are nodes selected for fluorescence measurements.
 The scale bar is 1 µm.
 (B) Reverse contrast fluorescence micrograph of a sum projection of seven slices of the cell in panel A. A black dotted circle marks a spot selected to measure the fluorescence of single nodes and blue dotted circles mark cytoplasmic regions selected to measure background fluorescence.
 (C) Reverse contrast fluorescence micrograph of a sum projection of 40 Z-slices of the cell in panel A. The red rectangle outlines the region used to measure the total node broad band fluorescence and the yellow polygonal area marks the area chosen to measure background intensity to subtract from the broad band area.
 (D) Histogram of the distribution of fluorescence intensities of a sample of 235 cytokinesis nodes from 21 cells including all the selected nodes.
 The continuous curve is a fit of a Gaussian distribution to the intensities of 231 single nodes excluding the 4 high-intensity nodes.
 The mean intensity value is 2300 AU and the standard deviation (SD) is 900 AU.
-(E) Bee–Swarm plots comparing the total Blt1-mEGFP intensity in node broad bands (BB) (black, 21 cells) and contractile rings (CR) (blue, 23 cells).Figure 2—source data 1.Figure 2D, E.
+(E) Bee–Swarm plots comparing the total Blt1-mEGFP intensity in node broad bands (BB) (black, 21 cells) and contractile rings (CR) (blue, 23 cells).

 We measured the fluorescence of 235 nodes in 21 mitotic, wild-type cells satisfying the aforementioned ROI conditions and plotted a histogram to determine the distribution of intensities and the average fluorescence intensity (Figure 2D).
 Given the small number of molecules in each node (Akamatsu et al., 2017; Laplante et al., 2016), the exchange of molecules between nodes and cytoplasm (Laporte et al., 2011 ) and the fact that less than 70% of mEGFP is mature and emitting photons (Balleza et al., 2018), a range of intensities is expected, which does not detract from the usefulness of an average node intensity for calculating the total number of nodes from the total fluorescence intensity of the broad band of nodes.
 An initial Gaussian fit peaked at 2486 AU with a few higher intensity nodes.
 We assumed that the sample included a few closely spaced pairs of nodes, so we eliminated nodes with fluorescence values more than twice the peak of the Gaussian curve (2% of the total), before calculating the mean fluorescence of the single nodes.
 For the sample of 231 single nodes, the Shapiro–Wilk W test calculated W = 0.9842, which does not reject the null hypothesis that the data are from a normal distribution (King and Eckersley, 2019; Royston, 1992).
 A descriptive statistical test also gave a Z score of 1.7, which also does not reject the null hypothesis that the data are from a normal distribution (Ghasemi and Zahediasl, 2012).